 What is Glen Cove Like?

 Glen Cove is a city in Nassau County, on Long Island’s northern shore.
 It is about 28 miles northeast of Times Square and 24 miles north of John F. Kennedy International Airport.
 Glen Cove is also near Queens and Brooklyn.

 The city is considered a diverse suburb of New York and is home to about 28,365 residents.
 Glen Cove is partially bordered by Hempstead Bay and surrounded by water on three sides.
 The city offers more than 10 miles of waterfront.

 |Glen Cove, NY

 History of Glen Cove

 The history of Glen Cove was greatly impacted by the waterfront on the North Shore.
 Glen Cove was founded in 1668 by early settlers Joseph Carpenter, Nicholas Simkins and brothers Daniel, Nathaniel and Robert Coles.
 The settlement was originally named “Musketa Cove,” but was changed to Glen Cove in 1834 to attract more New York City residents.
-(Many New Yorkers were apprehensive to travel to the area because they didn’t see a difference between “mus-kee-tah” and “mosquito.”)
+Many New Yorkers were apprehensive to travel to the area because they didn’t hear the difference between “mus-kee-tah” and “mosquito.”

 Glen Cove became a resort community, and the Industrial Revolution reached the area in the 1850s.
 The beginning of the 20th century brought a wave of wealthy industrialists and businesspeople to Glen Cove.
 These families built estates along the waterfront and established businesses in the city.